macaw-cad/DynaMail/README.md

 Note that the test email is NOT sent using the Azure Function, so the Azure Function does not have to be running while testing.
 To test in mail clients, enter an email address in the input box and press the SEND button.

 To view the resulting HTML, right-click on the output en select **View frame source**, because the resulting email HTML is rendered in an iframe.

+# Provided examples
+The project contains two templates both using the same complex JSON data as available for an order in Sitecore Experience Commerce 10.
+The example data is based on a real case for a customer selling services.
+We extended the order data with a `SaleItemUnit` that can be `PerItem` or `PerMonth`, and a start date for the service.

+The example `MailTemplates\src\order-table` provides a table view of the order with 4 columns.
+It looked nice on desktop, but was not optimal for mobile.

+The example `MailTemplates\src\order` provides a mobile optimized version with the data split in one-off and recurring costs.

+The examples show the power of DynaMail and are great examples of real complex use-cases.

 # Prerequisites AzureFunctions
 When testing out the Azure Function locally there are some requirements: